Stress-linked pairs of vertices and the generic stress matroid: The generic stress matroid

-Following \cref{lemma:affinematroid}, we define the \emph{($d$-dimensional generic) affine edge measurement matroid} of $G$, denoted by $\affinematroid{d}{G}$, to be $\algmat{B(G,p)}$, where $(G,p)$ is any generic realization of $G$ in $\CC^d$.
-For us, the most important property of this matroid will be the following.
+Following \cref{lemma:affinematroid}, we define the \emph{($d$-dimensional generic) affine edge measurement matroid} of $G$, denoted by $\affinematroid{d}{G}$, as Note that a set of edges $E_0 \subseteq E$ is spanning in $\affinematroid{d}{G}$ if and only if for any generic framework $(G,p)$ in $\CC^d$, the edge directions of the subframework $(G[E_0],p_0)$ corresponding to $E_0$ do not line a conic at infinity.